 Cooper has assiduously gathered material from everyone involved, and the details and perspectives are tantalizingly fresh - The Times

-Artemis Cooper is the author of a number of books including Cairo in the War, 1939-1945, Writing at the Kitchen Table: The Authorized Biography of Elizabeth David and, most recently, Patrick Leigh Fermor: An Adventure.
-With her husband, Antony Beevor, she wrote Paris After the Liberation, 1945-1949.
-She has edited two collections of letters as well as Words of Mercury, an anthology of the work of Patrick Leigh Fermor; and, with Colin Thubron, she edited The Broken Road, the final volume of Leigh Fermor's European trilogy.
+Artemis Cooper is the author of Patrick Leigh Fermor: An Adventure, Cairo in the War, 1939-1945 and Writing at the Kitchen Table, the authorized biography of Elizabeth David.
+With her husband Antony Beevor she wrote Paris After the Liberation, 1945-1949.
+She has edited two collections of letters and Words of Mercury, a collection of pieces by Patrick Leigh Fermor.